 Craig Matsumoto, Managing Editor

 Craig is known in Silicon Valley as one of the pre-eminent voices covering the networking industry.
 Before joining SDNCentral in 2013, he spent 11 years with Light Reading, a leading news and community site for telecom technology and business.
 Prior to Light Reading, Craig spent seven years with EE Times, the leading trade publication for the electronics industry.

 Craig also covered technology for the San Jose Business Journal and the real estate beat for the Fresno Business Journal.
 He holds a B.A. in Engineering Math from U.C.
 Berkeley.

-Sue joined SDxCentral in March 2016 as vice president of content where she is tasked with building its IoT and 5G coverage.
+Sue joined SDxCentral in March 2016 as VP of Content and Editor-in-Chief at SDxCentral where she is tasked with building its IoT and 5G coverage.